 Little Projects

 I like to make stuff.
 This page compiles some of the things that I’ve made that aren’t really worth splitting out on their own.
-A lot of them are just links to Twitter, where I tend to post the things I make.
+A lot of them are just links to Twitter, where I have in the past tended to post the things I make.

 A warning about simplistic ways of “adjusting for trend”